California Family Rights Act & New Parent Leave Act

 CFRA leave can be continuous or intermittent.
 An employee utilizing this type of leave has certain job protection and benefits continuation rights for the duration of their leave.

-This pamphlet contains information on the CFRA, and is provided to new California employees of Justworks customers automatically upon hire.
-CFRA was recently expanded, and you can read more about those changes here.
+This fact sheet contains information on the CFRA, and is provided to new California employees of Justworks customers automatically upon hire.
+California’s Civil Rights Department has also created this helpful chart comparing requirements under CFRA and the federal Family and Medical Leave Act (FMLA) for family care and medical leave reasons.

-CA Department of Fair Employment and Housing (DFEH): Family Care and Medical Leave Fact Sheet
+CA Civil Rights Department (CRD): Family Care and Medical Leave Fact Sheet

 Pregnancy Disability Leave Law